PLEASE NOTE: Management reserves the right to change/adjust the rules and policies at any time.

 Tie breaker will be goal differential (goals for - goals against)

-End of season rankings will be based on winning percentage with ties being broken first by head-to-head record, then by goal differential.
+End of season rankings may be based on winning percentage with ties being broken first by head-to-head record, then by goal differential.
 (Winning percentage example: A team's record is 7 - 1 - 2.
 A tie is calculated as one win and one loss.
 So 7-1-2 becomes 9 wins and 3 losses: 9/12 = 75%.)

 Outdoor FIFA rules apply for fouls.
 All kicks are direct unless it is the result of a foul requiring an indirect free kick restart ie., goal keeper handling from a passback, or a dangerous play.